-When one points out something that they did not know, if they give an immediate response to it, it shows that they have taken no time to think about it but have immediately applied their prejudicial opinions to resist it.
+When one points out something that they did not know, if they begin to contradict it, it shows that they have taken no time to think about it but have immediately applied their prejudicial opinions to resist it.

 Such people are too intelligent by half, so common that being ‘too clever by half’ or ‘too smart for one’s own good’ have become proverbial.

 These people are so intelligent that you cannot tell them anything worth their attention, and certainly not to change their mind.

 For this reason, many intelligent people are prejudicised.
 ‘Professing themselves to be wise, they became fools’ Rom 1:22, against which the apostle Paul in the same epistle warns his Christian brethren: ‘For I would not, brethren, that you should be ignorant of this mystery, lest you should be wise in your own conceits’ Rom 11:25.
 This is so relevant that Paul repeats it in a more general context: ‘Be of the same mind one toward another.
 Mind not high things, but condescend to men of low estate.
 Be not wise in your own conceits’ Rom 12:16.
 In the former example Paul applied it to Gentile Christians boasting against unbelieving Jews, while in the latter example he generalised it to those who were high-minded.
 In each case, he is simply quoting the Proverbs of Solomon, the wisest of ordinary men Pro 26:5,12,16 and Pro 28:11.